 SPECIAL FEATURED VEHICLES

 Every year, in addition to all the other cars, the event features a few special vehicle marques.
-In 2019 they were the Bentley (which turned 100 years old this year), the Mini (which celebrated its 60th anniversary) and the AJS motorcycle (which turned 110).
-These vehicles got extra attention at the event this past year.
+In 2020 they are the Triumph Stag (which turned 50 years old this year), and all models of the English Ford.

-For comparison, in the previous year, the All British Field Meet headliner vehicles were an Austin-Healey Frogeye (a.k.a.
+For comparison, in 2018, the All British Field Meet headliner vehicles were an Austin-Healey Frogeye (a.k.a.
 Bugeye Sprite) and a Jaguar XK120.
-Also on site in 2018 (and again in 2019) was the customized “Grizzly Torque” Land Rover that Canadian artist Robert Bateman drove tens of kilometres across Africa in during the 1950s.
+Also on site in that year (and again in 2019) was the customized “Grizzly Torque” Land Rover that Canadian artist Robert Bateman drove tens of kilometres across Africa in during the 1950s.
 The vehicle was also famously used by Bateman at that time as a painting canvas!

 Admission to the ABFM Car Show